LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 * Viewed by the consumer
 * Submitted by the consumer

-If required, your LivePerson account team can enable a specific feature that will enable your agent managers to see the secure form results in the conversation history, once the form has been submitted and the conversation closed.
+If required, your LivePerson account team can enable a specific feature that will enable your agent managers to see the secure form results in the Conversation History, once the form has been submitted and the conversation closed.
 Information submitted in response to “Off the record” questions will not be displayed as it is saved for the duration of the conversation only.

 In order for the agent manager to be able to view the secure form data, they will need to have the following permission enabled:

-View Engagement history PCI PII
+View Conversation History PCI PII

 For guidance on enabling/disabling permissions, please see [permission settings.](/admin-settings-permissions-customize-permissions.html)